Asset Owners Network current activities

 2. Engaging with asset managers and consultants

 Embedding into investment decisions

-6. Embedding climate and ESG risk management into: listed equity; fixed income; infrastructure; real estate; and private equity
+6. Embedding climate and ESG risk management into debt, real estate and infrastructure

 8. Assigning a percentage of assets to an innovation or opportunities fund

 9. Implementing recommendations of the FSB Task Force on Climate-related Financial Disclosure (TCFD)

 10. Signing up to the Transition Pathway Initiative (TPI)

 Engaging with pension scheme sponsors

 Members of the Asset Owners Network and their sponsor organizations contributed to A4S’s Sustainable Investing in Pensions: Top Tips for Sponsors of Pension Schemes.
 The guide sets out why the sponsor should engage with their pension scheme on sustainable investing, summarizing the regulatory landscape, providing some practical steps for engagement both with pension trustees and the sponsor's employees, and referring to best practice examples.